What is an Audit Report Qualified Opinion?

 Insufficient Information Furnished

 Clark and Associates conducted Audit of Moon Pharmaceuticals Limited which reported revenues of $250000, out of which $50000 were cash sales.
 Auditors were unable to factually satisfy themselves about the cash sales recorded by the company due to inadequate systems of Internal Control and recording of such Cash Sales.
-As such it is impossible to certify that the recorded revenues are free from material error relating to Overstatement of Revenues.
+As such it is impossible to certify that the recorded revenues are free from material error relating to the Overstatement of Revenues.

 As such in my opinion (Auditor Remark), except for the matter described above as the basis for an audit report qualified opinion, the financial statements present a true and fair view of the financial position of Moon Pharmaceuticals.

-Audit report qualified opinion remark can be on account of multiple reasons and is a sign for all stakeholders to understand that quality of a business is deteriorating and some parts of the financial statements are not found to be transparent by the Auditor.
+Audit report qualified opinion remark can be on account of multiple reasons and is a sign for all stakeholders to understand that the quality of a business is deteriorating and some parts of the financial statements are not found to be transparent by the Auditor.
 Whenever an Auditor provides a Qualified Audit report it is supported by the reasons for the same and it is the responsibility of stakeholders of the business and Analyst and other investors to go through the same and understand the severity of such opinion and make an informed decision.

 This has been a guide to Audit Report Qualified Opinion and its definition.
 Here we discuss some of the areas which can lead the Auditors expressing a qualified opinion in the Audit Report along with few circumstances which can result in an Auditor expressing a Qualified Opinion.
 You can learn more about financing from the following articles –